vdesabou/kafka-docker-playground-docs/docs/playground refresh-cp-docker-images.md

 🔄 Refresh (pull from Docker) all Confluent Platform docker images related to a version installed locally

     It also refreshes images for aws, gcp and azure cli

+Useful when a version tag has been re-published, or when the cloud CLI
+images have drifted behind the API they talk to.

 ## Usage